-DAVIDSON’s Lunar desk, for example, comes in a gorgeous figured blue eucalyptus timber with a high-gloss finish, shimmering like water.
+DAVIDSON’s Lunar desk, for example, comes in a gorgeous figured blue eucalyptus timber, shimmering like water.

 Or why not go for a darker shade, such as navy, aubergine, or even black?
 The contrast of shadow and light on a high-gloss surface is truly mesmerising.
 While such colours could be heavy and overpowering in a matte finish, high-gloss creates dynamism and lift.

-Our range of dark-hued furniture, including the Bolton Side Cabinet and the Nazarova Side Cabinet, for example, could amp up the impact of your dining room or kitchen when finished in high-gloss and paired with accessories in vivid pinks or oranges.
+Our range of dark-hued furniture, the Nazarova Curve, for example, could amp up the impact of your dining room or kitchen when finished in high-gloss and paired with accessories in vivid pinks or oranges.

 On the other hand, lighter shades offer a more subtle and less risky choice.
 Pale blue, turquoise, or green could feel wonderfully upbeat and cheerful for spring.

-To see how these innovative finishes offer an unconventional twist on high-gloss, check out our Starlight Collection, where hand-carved oak finished in antiqued liquid bronze creates a celestially inspired aesthetic.
+To see how innovative finishes offer an unconventional twist on high gloss, check out our Galaxy drinks cabinet, where hand-carved oak finished in antiqued liquid bronze creates a celestially inspired aesthetic.

-Or add high-gloss to your interior in the form of a stylish entertainment solution like the Richmond Games Table.
-The high-gloss burr walnut finish is not only gorgeous to look at but, thanks to the wood’s natural patterning, won’t show up fingerprints.
+Or add high-gloss to your interior in the form of a stylish entertainment solution like the Grafton Games Table.

 One of the easiest ways to make a room feel more airy and spacious is to create more light.
 This can be done with skylights, mirrors, and artificial lighting sources—but also with a high-gloss finish.